-GSSP awards are intended as supplemental funds for use as stipends only.
+GSSP awards are intended as supplemental funds for graduate students.

 PLEASE NOTE REQUIREMENTS:

-1) Mentor must assume financial responsibility for student's tuition, fees, research costs and health insurance benefits.
+1) Mentor must assume financial responsibility for student's research costs, and any amount of support needed beyond the GSSP award.

 2) Applicants must be in good academic standing.

 3) Applications are considered from all qualified candidates.
 Priority will be given to those applicants who have not received GSSP support in the previous funding cycle.

 4) Research projects whose objective directly or indirectly impact companion animal health are strongly encouraged, although all meritorious research projects are appropriate.

 5) Award dates are July 1, 2021 through June 30, 2022.

 GSSP funds are made available annually on a competitive basis to eligible applicants in nine different funding categories:

 - Funding "packages" in support of individual MS or PhD programs, including VSTP